 Hike to Castello Brown

 The castle sits on top of a hill overlooking the Gulf of Portofino, the harbor, and the colorful houses.
-You can do a hike up and also enjoy the gardens for an entry fee of about 5€.
+One of the best things to do in Portofino is to hike up and also enjoy the gardens for an entry fee of about 5€.

 Church of San Giorgio – Chiesa di San Giorgio

 On your way to Castello Brown, keep an eye out for Church of San Giorgio.
 It is an uphill hike, but it takes only about 15 minutes or so and is well worth it.